larissaissabron/CAGPoster_PrairieOakPaleo/README.md

 ### Supporting Research
 #### What is in a Name?
+*Garry oak ecosystems are culturally important Kwetlal/ЌL̵O,EL/Camas food systems, also called prairie oak ecosystems to represent the herbaceous vegetation diversity created by Indigenous land management throughout the WPG ecoregion.*

-On southern Vancouver Island, many people are involved in the conservation and management of <u>Garry oak (Quercus garryana) ecosystems</u>
+On southern Vancouver Island, many people are involved in the conservation and management of **Garry oak (Quercus garryana) ecosystems**.

 # Improving Paleoecological Data
 ......paste poster text here...